A full-table scan is a retrieval mechanism that touches all rows in a table.

 - Accesses a NoPI table that does not have an index defined on it

 Even when results are qualified using a WHERE clause, indexed or partitioned access may not be suitable for a query, and a full-table scan may result.

 A full-table scan is always an all-AMP operation, and should be avoided when possible.
 Full-table scans may generate spool files that can have as many rows as the base table.

 Full-table scans are not something to fear, however.
-The architecture that Teradata Database uses makes a full-table scan an efficient procedure, and optimization is scalable based on the number of AMPs defined for the system.
-The sorts of unplanned, ad hoc queries that characterize the data warehouse process, and that often are not supported by indexes, perform very effectively for Teradata Database using full-table scans.
+The architecture used to make a full-table scan an efficient procedure, and optimization is scalable based on the number of AMPs defined for the system.
+The sorts of unplanned, ad hoc queries that characterize the data warehouse process, and that often are not supported by indexes, perform very effectively for the database using full-table scans.

 Accessing Rows in a Full-Table Scan

 Instead, a full-table scan uses the Master Index and Cylinder Index file system tables to locate each data block.
 Each row within a data block is located by a forward scan.